Top 5 Plant Food For Shrubs: Review & Buying Guide

 No. 2

-Miracle-Gro Tree and Shrub Plant Food Spikes, For Deciduous, Flowering and Evergreen Trees, 12...
+Miracle-Gro Tree and Shrub Plant Food Spikes - Deciduous, Flowering & Evergreen Tree Fertilizer...

-• Miracle-Gro Tree & Shrub Plant Food Spikes promote vibrant color and foliage for trees and shrubs in your landscape
+• LASTING COLOR: Miracle-Gro Tree & Shrub Plant Food Spikes are fertilizer spikes for trees and shrubs; they promote vibrant color and foliage for trees and shrubs in your yard

-• These easy-to-use tree food spikes provide nutrition directly to your trees' roots, where they need it most
+• PROVIDES NUTRITION: These easy-to-use outdoor tree food spikes provide slow release nutrients directly to your trees and shrubs' roots, where they need it most

-• Apply plant food spikes once in spring and once in fall by placing tree spikes around the tree's drip line with at least 3 ft. between each spike
+• APPLICATION: Apply the outdoor plant food spikes once in spring and once in fall by placing plant spikes around the tree's drip line with at least 3 ft. between each spike (see packaging for more details)

 No. 3

-Miracle-Gro Water Soluble All Purpose Plant Food, For All Indoor or Outdoor Plants, Roses, Flowers,...
+Miracle-Gro Water Soluble All Purpose Plant Food - Fertilizer For All Indoor or Outdoor Plants...

 No. 4